Stack Opacity Estimator - EPA Method 9 Opacity to PM Emission Rate Conversion

 - Water vapor (steam plumes) can cause visible opacity that does not represent PM mass.

-- Not suitable for determining PM compliance — use EPA Method 5 or equivalent stack testing.
+- Not suitable for determining compliance - use a certified Method 9 observation, COMS data, or EPA Method 5 testing.

 - Method 9 readings are subjective and vary between certified readers by up to 7.5% opacity.